-• Managing Natura 2000 sites: The provisions of Article 6 of the 'Habitats' Directive 92/43/EEC (European Communities, 2000), and

-Assessment of plans and projects significantly affecting Natura 2000 sites.
+- Managing Natura 2000 sites: The provisions of Article 6 of the 'Habitats' Directive 92/43/EEC (European Communities, 2000), and - Assessment of plans and projects significantly affecting Natura 2000 sites.
 Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC (European Communities, 2002).

-In addition, guidance prepared for use in Northern Ireland and Ireland was also adhered to:
+In addition, guidance prepared for use in Ireland was also adhered to:

-- The Appropriate Assessment of Plans in Northern Ireland.
-A guide to why, when and how to do it (Dodd et al., 2008) - Department of Environment Heritage and Local Government Circular letter SEA 1/08 & NPWS 1/08.
+- Department of Environment Heritage and Local Government Circular letter SEA 1/08 & NPWS 1/08.
 Appropriate Assessment of Land Use Plans.
 15th February 2008. - Department of Environment Heritage and Local Government Circular letter L8/08.
 Water Services Investment and Rural Water Programmes Protection of Natural Heritage and National Monuments.
 2nd September 2008.

-A methodology to advance Stage 1 Screening was agreed between Natural Heritage in NIEA, NPWS and the habitats assessment team.
+A methodology to advance Stage 1 Screening was agreed between NPWS and the habitats assessment team.
 As mentioned under the data collection section, a detailed list of all SACs, SPAs and Ramsar sites in the RBD was provided by NIEA.
 The qualifying interest features for each site were also identified.
 The key environmental conditions (conservation objectives) needed to support site integrity were detailed for each site as were the threats to each site.
 The proposed list of POMs under the Draft RBMP were assessed to determine the likely significant effects on Natura 2000/Ramsar sites.
-At this stage in the assessment, where it was identified that the POMs could potentially have negative effects on Natura 2000/Ramsar sites, alternative solutions e.g. changes to the POMs were proposed and discussed with the NIEA/NPWS (through a one day workshop with each Agency, and through email consultation), and rewording of the POMs or caveats in the proposed implementation were developed.
+At this stage in the assessment, where it was identified that the POMs could potentially have negative effects on Natura 2000/Ramsar sites, alternative solutions e.g. changes to the POMs were proposed and discussed with the NPWS (through a one day workshop, and through email consultation), and rewording of the POMs or caveats in the proposed implementation were developed.
 Results were then relayed to both the SEA team and the RBMP team in order to modify the POMs.
 An assessment of the potential for 'in combination' effects from the various POMs was also carried out.
 A detailed assessment of other policies, plans and programmes in the RBD area was also undertaken, and an assessment made of the potential 'in combination' effects arising from these plans/programmes being implemented together, or in combination with the Draft RBMP under consideration.
 Finally the outcomes of the screening stage were summarised.